amrwc/derulo/README.md

 ## Windows

-CMD doesn't have curl-like program to download a script and images, therefore this method is more verbose.
-The PowerShell version is more succinct, but still too long to enter manually.
+CMD doesn't have curl-like program to download a script and images, therefore this method requires more steps.
+The PowerShell one-liner is more succinct, but still a bit too long to enter manually.

-_Please note that the script may have to be run more than once._

-### PowerShell

-_In some more restricted environments the PowerShell method may not work.
-In such case, try one of the CMD methods below._

-#### CMD + PowerShell
+### CMD + PowerShell

 Tested on Windows 10.
 Admin privileges are not required.

 This method utilises PowerShell to download the required files, but relies on the batch script to mitigate potential restrictions around `.ps1` files.

+_In some restricted environments the PowerShell method may not work.
+In such case, try one of the CMD methods below._

 1. Open CMD